ryanfitton/ryanfitton-nextjs-2024/README.md

 1. `EXPORT=1 UNOPTIMIZED=1 yarn build`.
 A static build will be produced in `/out`

-2. If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t out/`
+2. If you have PHP installed on your system you can load the production build in a local web server: `php -S localhost:8080 -t out/`

 ## Tests: